 Best month for Silver Salmon?
 August.

-Best month for Salmon fishing if you are not partial to which species you’re catching?
+The best month for Salmon fishing if you are not partial to which species you’re catching?
 Come during the month of July.

 Finding Salmon in Inland Lakes